Universite-Gustave-Eiffel/NoiseModelling/Docs/Tutorial_Data_Assimilation.rst

 2. Calculate noise levels
 **************************

 Now, users can calculate the noise levels, emitted from the road sources.
-To do so, execute the ``Noise_level_from_source`` script.
+To do so, execute the ``Noise_level_from_source`` Block.

 Execution
 **********